abbottwhitley/abbottwhitley.github.io/documentation/_posts/2019-09-19-K-Nearest-Neighbor-Classifier.md

 author: "J. Abbott"
 ---

-> Self Guided study of the [course notes](http://cs231n.github.io/) for cs231n: Convolutional Neural Networks for Visual Recognition, provided as a public resource through Stanford University.
-Included in this page are references to many of the classes and function calls developed by Stanford university as part of the cs231 curriculum.
+> Self Guided study of the [course notes](http://cs231n.github.io/)[^1] for cs231n: Convolutional Neural Networks for Visual Recognition provided Stanford University.
+Included in this page are references to the classes and function calls developed by Stanford university and others[^2] who have worked through this course material.
 The complete implementation of the [k-NN classifier](/jupyter_notebook/jupyter%20notebooks/2019/09/19/knn_implementation) has been exported as a final Markdown file and can be found in the [Jupyter Notebooks](/jupyter_notebooks/) section of this site.

 In this section, we will implement the k-Nearest Neighbor algorithm, (k-NN), for use in a an image classification system.
 The system will then be implemented and tested against the CIFAR-10 dataset.
 The objective of this implementation is to accurately assign a single label to each of the images within the test set based on a set of predetermined categories.